Skip to content

-The Wabery CLI manages channels, registration intents, flows, automations, and webhooks from your terminal.
-It also ships an MCP server, so you can hand Wabery to an AI coding agent (Claude, Codex, OpenCode) and build by describing the feature.
+The Wabery CLI manages channels, registration intents, contacts, imports, broadcasts, messages, flows, hosted functions, automations, and webhooks from your terminal.
+It also ships the Wabery MCP server, so you can hand Wabery to an AI coding agent (Claude, Codex, OpenCode) and build by describing the feature.

 Install it globally, then sign in: